boussadjra/vueye-table/docs/guide/Readme.md

 ### Table body cells custom rendering
 If you want to take the control over the whole cell you can prefix the `column` key with `cell.` keyword and here you're able to style and render the `td` element as you want

+Note that you should add `data-label` attribute with column name, this's useful for small screens

 ::: details Input
 <<< @/docs/.vuepress/components/FullCellCustomRendering.vue
 :::